• Become a Tester

 Development teams are constantly feeling the pressure to deliver software faster without compromising quality.
 With the growing popularity of agile methods, it’s becoming easier to balance the two.

-It’s vital, however, to identify and address key problem areas that impede progress and slow down processes.
+It’s vital, however, to identify and address key problem areas that impede progress and slow down processes in order to speed up testing.

 New call-to-action